 Your mortgage lender will require you to get homeowners insurance that covers the costs associated with completely replacing the property in the event of a catastrophic loss.
 As a homeowner, though, that isn’t the only type of insurance you need.

-If you stay in residence with someone who depends on your earnings to pay the mortgage, you’ll require life insurance with that individual named as a beneficiary so that they won’t be sent out of their home if you die unexpectedly.
+If you stay in residence with someone who depends on your earnings to pay the mortgage, you’ll require life insurance with that individual named as a beneficiary so that they can stay in the home if you die unexpectedly.
 Similarly, disability-income insurance will replace your income if you become unable to work due to a disability.

 Additionally, once you own a house, you have a lot to lose in the case of a lawsuit, so be sure you have adequate auto insurance coverage.
-If you are self-employed, you should consider forming a company, which will provide you with significant legal asset protection.
+If you work for yourself, consider forming a company, which will provide you with significant legal asset protection.

 While you’re at it, consider buying umbrella insurance to cover the gaps left by your previous policies.
-An umbrella policy can help take up the slack if you are involved in a car accident, and you’re at fault with a fine of $1.2 million, and your auto insurance policy only covers the first $260,000.
-These policies are frequently sold in $1 million increments.
+An umbrella policy can help take up the slack if you’re in a car accident, and you’re at fault with a fine of $1.2 million, and your auto insurance policy only covers the first $260,000.
+These policies usually come in $1 million increments.

 Insurance companies you might want to check out include Liberty Mutual, Progressive, and Geico.
 These companies have received great reviews from thousands of customers around the world; you shouldn’t hesitate to work with them.